ska-telescope/ska-ser-infra-machinery/README.md

 └─── ...
 ```

-To add a new datacenter/environment/service, all that is required is to create the appropriate folder structure under [environments](environments/), add the necessary files there for orchestration and installation, and to ensure that the required variables are set in the PrivateRules.mak file as previously explained.
+To add a new datacentre/environment/service, all that is required is to create the appropriate folder structure under [environments](environments/), add the necessary files there for orchestration and installation, and to ensure that the required variables are set in the PrivateRules.mak file as previously explained.

 ## Modifying the Project Structure

-If the folder structure needs to be altered in some way, e.g. if a service or datacenter must be renamed, then the state file needs to be updated since its name directly references the folder structure.
+If the folder structure needs to be altered in some way, e.g. if a service or datacentre must be renamed, then the state file needs to be updated since its name directly references the folder structure.

 After the folder structure is updated, you must run the following commands for all services affected by the migration (by updating the PrivateRules.mak between each execution):